Saturday, January 10, 2009

 ...Brown suggested another motive that had made him, a northern California by birth, want so badly to build a project which would send a lot of northern California’s water southward:

-“Some of my advisers came to me and said, ‘Now governor, don’t bring the water to the people, let the people go to the water.
+So you like the relatively sparse population and agreeable climate of Northern California?
+Thank Pat Brown for having the foresight to divert the sprawl to the expendable regions of the Southland...“Some of my advisers came to me and said, ‘Now governor, don’t bring the water to the people, let the people go to the water.
 That’s a desert down there.
 Ecologically, it can’t sustain the number of people that will come if you bring the water project in there.’

 “I weighed this very, very thoughtfully before I started going all out for the water project.
 Some of my advisers said to me, ‘Yes, but people are going to come to southern California anyway.’
 Somebody said, ‘Well, send them up to northern California.’
 I knew I wouldn’t be governor forever.
 I didn’t think I’d ever come down to southern California, and I said to myself, ‘I don’t want all these people to go to northern California’.”